-Activity Evidence and rationale to support this approach Challenge number(s) addressed SAPS (Supporting Aspiration Sessions) Payment for staff after school sessions We have developed this approach over the last three years.
+Activity Evidence and rationale to support this approach Challenge number(s) addressed SAPS (Supporting Aspiration Sessions) Payment for staff after school sessions We have developed this approach over the last four years.
 The culture of attending centralised, key stage- based after school sessions has been embraced; students volunteer attendance as well as being invited.
 Learning mentors support students with guidance from specialist teachers.
 Students are supported in organisation, planning, revision strategies or in specific topics of learning.
 Regular attendance has been proven to improve the APS of Year 11 students.
 EEF Toolkit (+ 4 months) 1, 3, 4, 7 Small Group Interventions Payment for Tutoring sessions Subject departments run targeted support for any underachieving students; we ensure that PP and SEND students are prioritised.
 We run some revision courses for year 11 in Easter Holidays and subsidise PP students to attend these.
-EEF Toolkit (+ 4 months) 1,3, 4 Boosting Reading in KS3 Year 7 are given an extra half hour of English for guided reading with access to a literacy 1,9

-Employment of literacy coordinator coordinator.
-Library lessons are timetabled into years 7-9 for all students.
-Year 6 into 7 Transition Programme Payment for staff running course All PP students were offered an enhanced transition programme between Year 6 and 7 and July and August giving English and Maths tuition.
+EEF Toolkit (+ 4 months) 1,3, 4 Boosting Reading in KS3 Employment of literacy coordinator Library lessons with a literacy specialist are timetabled into years 7-9 for all students.
+Literacy coordinator takes small groups for targetted intervention.
+1,9 Year 6 into 7 Transition Programme Payment for staff running course All PP students since 2022 were offered an enhanced transition programme between Year 6 and 7 and July and August giving English and Maths tuition.
 9 Sixth Form/Peer Tutoring Low cost We have large numbers of sixth formers who are mentors to individual students, particularly Year 11 examination students; also lower down the school.
-EEF Toolkit (+5 months) 1,3,4 Learning Mentor Support Payment for Learning Mentors The school employs three Learning Mentors for each Key Stage who lead 1-2-1 academic support and study skill guidance.
+EEF Toolkit (+5 months) 1,3,4 Learning Mentor Support The school employs three Learning Mentors for each Key Stage who lead 1-2-1 academic support 1, 3, 4

+Payment for Learning Mentors and study skill guidance.
 PP and SEND students are allocated a mentor to support them.
-EEF Toolkit (+ 2 months) 1, 3, 4 Targeted Careers Advice (Careers Lead and Careers Advisor) Employment of Careers Lead and Advisor PP students often have less access to personal contacts and family members who can advise them.
+EEF Toolkit (+ 2 months) Targeted Careers Advice (Careers Lead and Careers Advisor) Employment of Careers Lead and Advisor PP students often have less access to personal contacts and family members who can advise them.
 Prioritising these students enables them to start thinking early about the many opportunities available.
 The Careers Lead can also inform SLT to help them with next step choices.
 6